 How to access this system

 Access to this system is free, but you need to provide a username and password to access it.
+The username must be between 4 and 16 characters long and contain only alphanumeric characters or ".", "-", or "_", and no spaces.
 No personal or contact information is requested, though I would appreciate it if you would email me at carter@cert.ucr.edu if you find the system useful in your work, and especially if you use it in any published work.
 The user name is used to direct you to a "web reactor" that is created when you create your account and you can configure for your own use, and where you can return to your work from a previous system.
 The password is required distinguish you from other users who may chose the user name, and does not need to be particularly secure.
 If you forget your password you will not be able to log in with this username, and will have to create another account.
 Inactive accounts are periodically deleted, and accounts are also subject to deletion when the system is periodically updated.
 However, it is unlikely that you would lose much if your account has to be re-created, unless you have an extensive set of user assignments or large user mechanisms, which can be downloaded and re-entered if needed.

 To create a page you can bookmark or save to give you a direct link to your web reactor, do a "reload" on the main menu, and bookmark or save the URL that is returned.
 This will allow you to bypass the login screen as long as your user has not been deleted.
 If it is no longer valid, you will just be redirected to the login screen.